michaelbollig/silverstripe-google-analytics/README.md

 </pre>

 ## Note
-The code is actually only activated in live mode define('SS_ENVIRONMENT_TYPE', 'live');
+The code is actually only activated in live mode: define('SS_ENVIRONMENT_TYPE', 'live');